Bilirubin Levels Chart (Normal, Low, High Bilirubin Levels Explained)

 False bilirubin results:

-Lab errors must be confirmed by retest bilirubin after few days, physiological causes as dehydration show pale yellow skin and deep yellow eye’s white area which may be confused with jaundice, results may be as:
+Lab errors must be confirmed by retesting bilirubin after a few days, physiological causes as dehydration show pale yellow skin and deep yellow eye’s white area which may be confused with jaundice, results may be as:

 - Bilirubin direct level is higher than the total bilirubin level, for instance; direct 1.0 and total 0.8 mg/dl.